Dr Frank Tietze

 Lecturer in Technology and Innovation Management

-At the Centre for Technology Management Frank leads a research group that takes a management (firm level) perspective on Innovation and Intellectual Property.
-Frank runs regular meetings of an IP interest group (IPIG).
+At the Centre for Technology Management Frank leads the Innovation and Intellectual Property Management (IIPM) research group that takes a management (firm level) perspective on all things IP and Innovation.
+Frank runs the IP interest group (IPIG), a group of professionals with an interest in IP and innovation management.
 Please get in touch if you like to join that group.

 - Innovation processes of product service systems (PSS) with a focus on ownership (club and public goods) and sharing / shared use with an emphasis on sustainability.